 - Fluorodeoxyglucose positron emission tracer (FDG-PET) scan.
 A low-level radioactive substance injected in your blood shows up in the brain, revealing how different parts are working.

 - EEG (electroencephalogram).
 This measures the electrical activity in your brain and can detect seizures.

 - Spinal tap.
 This samples fluid around your brain and spinal cord.

 - Sleep study.
 This is a way to rule out a sleep disorder, such as sleep apnea, that might be causing your symptoms.
 You might spend a night in a clinic or use equipment at home to monitor your sleep.

 - Neuropsychological testing.
 You might fill out questionnaires and take tests involving writing, drawing, solving puzzles, and other tasks.
 This allows a specially trained psychologist to look at your mental abilities and patterns, including your skills in memory, language, reasoning, planning, and attention.

 Frontotemporal Dementia Treatment

 FTD doesn’t have a cure or treatment.
-Drugs that slow down Alzheimer’s disease don’t have the same effect on FTD, and may actually make symptoms worse.
+Drugs that slow down Alzheimer’s disease don’t have the same effect on FTD and may even make symptoms worse.

 The doctor can help you manage your symptoms with certain medications and therapies, including:

-- Antipsychotics to help with behavioral issues, but they may cause serious side effects, such as a higher risk of death
+- Antipsychotics to help with behavioral issues, though they may cause serious side effects, such as a higher risk of death

 - Speech therapy to help with communication problems